Remote data access

 The current version of OVITO does not provide a way to browse directories on remote machines.
 You have to directly specify the full path to the remote file as an URL of the form:

 In this URL, replace user with the SSH login name for your remote machine, hostname with the host name of the remote machine, and /path/filename with the full path to the simulation file that should be loaded.
+Similarly, you can let OVITO retrieve a data file from a webserver by specifying an URL of the form

-When connecting to the remote machine, OVITO will ask your for the login password or the passphrase for the private key to be used for authentication.
+When connecting to the remote machine, OVITO will ask for the login password or the passphrase for the private key to be used for authentication.
 Once established, the SSH connection is kept alive until the program session ends.
 OVITO creates a temporary copy of the remote file on the local computer before loading the data into memory to speed up subsequent accesses to all simulation frames.
 The local data copies are cached until you close OVITO or until you hit the Reload button in the External File panel.

 If it exists, OVITO will parse the